kaspernissen/docs.humio.com/content/release_notes/_index.md

 <!-- WIP:

-## 2018-04-XX
+## 2018-04-19
 Regular update release.
 Data migrations: No
+Version: 1.0.58

 - Humio is available as a downloadable Docker image.
 It can be used in trial mode for a month.
 After that a license is required.
 - New onboarding flow supporting downloading and running Humio.
-- Documentation has moved into its own project online at https://docs.humio.com
+- Documentation has moved into its own project online at [https://docs.humio.com](https://docs.humio.com).
+The project can be found on [Github](https://github.com/humio/docs.humio.com).
+- Small improvements to Grafana plugin.
+- JSON parsers can be configured to parse nested JSON.
+That means it will look at all strings inside the JSON and check if they are actually JSON.
 - Improved versioning.
 The version now starts with an actual version number.
 This version matches the version in Dockerhub.

 ## 2018-04-16
 Cloud-only release.
 Data migrations: No
-Version: 1.0.57--build-2434--sha-dba17eaa7
+Version: 1.0.57

 - New Query coordinator for handling distributed queries.
 This should improve the error messages on communication problems.
 - Updated Humio and Kafka Docker images to use Java 9.